Skip to content

 Multithreading

 • Integration of ThreadPoolExecutor from concurrent.futures, ThreadPool from pathos, and Dask backend for running multiple chunks across multiple threads.
-Best suited for accelerating heavyweight functions that release GIL, such as Numba and C functions.
+This is best for speeding up heavyweight functions that release the GIL, such as Numba and C functions.
 Multithreading + Chunking + Numba = 💪

 Benchmark 1000 random portfolios without and with multithreading